 Most organizations implement new ERP software to improve their business capabilities and competencies.
-However, they don’t think enough about how they will build these internal competencies to be successful in the long term.
+However, they don’t consider how they will build these internal competencies to be successful in the long term.
 Instead, they focus on technical aspects of their ERP implementations.
-An ERP center of excellence is the best way to build internal competencies.
+An ERP center of excellence is the best way to build and sustain internal competencies.
 But, what exactly is a center of excellence, and how can you build one as part of your long-term IT strategy?

-Here are five tips for building your internal center of excellence:
+Here are five tips for building a center of excellence:

 1. Define the scope of your center of excellence:

 Every ERP center of excellence has different purposes, depending on the needs of the organization.
 Some are focused on extending the usage of software, while others might focus on continuously improving business processes.
 Still, others might focus on ensuring master data is effectively managed.
 Whatever the purpose of your center of excellence, it is important to clearly define its scope and purpose as a starting point.

 2. Define the roles and responsibilities required for your center of excellence: